The tuition fee you pay will vary depending on your fee status and your programme. Tuition fees are detailed on individual programme pages:

 You will not be classified as an international student if you can establish a "relevant connection" with the UK or EU.
 Find out more below.

-Establishing relevant connection with the UK or EU
+Establishing relevant connection with the UK

 Are your fees correct?

 It is your responsibility to ensure your financial account on MyCampus is correct.

 Contact the Accounts Receivable team immediately if the fees do not reflect what you expect: